 Even if your teen’s “boss” is the neighbor down the street who hired him to mow the grass, impress upon your teen the importance of treating that job like a real job and your neighbor like a real boss.
 Be respectful, courteous, on time, and hard working.
 All the time.

 Help him establish good work habits.

-Help your ADHD teen with organizational skills in particular.
+You’ll likely need to help your ADHD teen with organizational skills in particular.
 For example, if he works first shift then he should get everything ready the night before.
 When he gets up in the mornings, everything is organized and ready for the day.
 It will help get the day off to a great start and ensure that he arrives to work on time each day.
 Also insist on a healthy, nourishing breakfast, daily shower, and clean clothes.
-I know it sounds like those things should already be routine, but we’re talking about teens here, and for boys especially, these may not be habits he has established yet.
+I know it sounds like those things should already be routine, but we’re talking about teens here, and for boys especially, these may not be habits he has cared to establish yet.

 Explain to your teen that discussing personal issues at work is not appropriate.

 ADHD kids are notorious talkers, often sharing a little too much information.
 Stress to your teen that his job is not the right environment for talking about problems he’s having, concerns at home, or anything else personal.
 However, let him know that it is alright to discuss the latest news, sports, interests, school, or similar topics when making small talk with co-workers.